symfony/symfony/UPDATE.md

 beta4 to beta5
 --------------

+* Default Twig form templates have been moved to the Twig bridge.
+Here is how you can reference them now from a template or in a configuration setting:

+    Before:

+        `TwigBundle:Form:div_layout.html.twig`

+    After:

+        `div_layout.html.twig`

 * All settings regarding the cache warmers have been removed.

 * `Response::isRedirected()` has been merged with `Response::isRedirect()`